Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 # Grant the functions access to SharePoint Online

-The authentication to SharePoint is done using `DefaultAzureCredential`, so the credential used depends if the functions run on the local environment, or in Azure.
+The authentication to SharePoint is done using `DefaultAzureCredential`, so the credential used depends if the functions run on your local environment, or in Azure.
 If you never heard about `DefaultAzureCredential`, you should familirize yourself with its concept by reading [this article](https://aka.ms/azsdk/js/identity/credential-chains#use-defaultazurecredential-for-flexibility), before continuing.

 ## Grant the functions access to SharePoint when they run on the local environment